 How Audi set the tone for traction.
 Thanks to Audi Press.

-Audi got back into the modern rally scene in 1978 with the front-wheel-drive 80 model.
-A great car in its own right, the 80’s campaign was a perfect way to get the team shaken down and ready for the arrival of the Quattro anda frontal assault on 1981’s World Rally Championship.
+But it wasn’t until the 1970s and 1980s that Audi truly shined.
+The marque had got back into the modern rally scene in 1978 with the front-wheel drive 80 model.
+A great car in its own right, the 80’s campaign was a perfect way to get the team shaken down and ready for the arrival of the Quattro and a frontal assault on 1981’s World Rally Championship.

 The short-wheelbase Audi Sport Quattro S1 debuted with Walter Röhrl at the helm on the 1984 Ulster Rally.
-The ultimate Quattro, the be-winged Sport quattro S1 E2, edged all the other Quattros by 1985.
+The ultimate Quattro – the be-winged Sport Quattro S1 E2 – then edged all the other Quattros by 1985.

-Audi UK ran an S1 E2 for Michèle Mouton on two events in 1985.
-However in 1986 the team continued to find further success by campaigning the S1, winning the National Breakdown and Welsh rallies with Hannu Mikkola.
+Audi UK ran an S1 E2 for Michèle Mouton in two events in 1985.
+However, in 1986, the team continued to find further success by campaigning the S1, winning the National Breakdown and Welsh rallies with Hannu Mikkola.

 After the ultra-powerful Group B cars were banned at the end of 1986, Audi UK signed David Llewellin to drive a Group A Coupé Quattro.
 The car still had the advantage of all-wheel drive, but its five-cylinder engine lacked a turbocharger.
 A win on the Scottish Rally and second on the Circuit of Ireland were its best results in that year’s British Rally Championship.

 Audi Sport debuted its 200 quattro on the 1987 Monte Carlo Rally, where Röhrl finished third.
 Three months later, Mikkola won the Safari Rally, chased home by Röhrl in second.
 The big executive saloon was also campaigned by Audi UK in 1988, while an Audi 90 quattro appeared at events in Europe around that time.